Set Up Storyly Bar

 Warning

-This section shows supported customizations on story view.
+This section shows supported customizations on the Story view.

-This attribute changes the header text color of the story view.
-This attribute can be specified programmatically or from the attributes inspector of design view.
+This function changes the header text color of the Story view.

-This attribute changes the header icon border color of the story view.
-The border consists of color gradients.
-This attribute can only be specified programmatically.
+This attribute changes the header icon border color of the Story view.

 🚧